tillklockmann/tillklockmann.github.io/_posts/2020-12-16-access-denied-for-user-root-at-localhost.md

 DB_USERNAME=root
 DB_PASSWORD=
 ```
 All I wanted was to play around with the laravel application and not bother about these things.
-OMG why are computers so complicated? :-P
+OMG why are computers so complicated?

+:sob: